 ENGAGE OPERATIONAL LEADERSHIP

 To drive home the message that compliance is everyone’s business, having senior business leaders participate in the kick-off and in activities throughout the week is crucial to success.
 To often, Compliance can be viewed as a department that is tolerated but not appreciated.
 These perceptions can change at the staff level if senior leaders engage directly with Compliance in highly visible and positive ways.
+For example, if a senior leader can record a short clip regarding how the organization’s commitment to ethical business practices influenced their decision to join the company, that can be a powerful message for staff.
 Also, if your organization has recently gone through a difficult audit where a particular department has been found either very compliant or very non-compliant, having the senior operational leader responsible for that department involved in the Compliance Week enforces the message that Compliance and operational partnership is strong and essential.

 PLAN ACTIVITIES THAT ARE INCLUSIVE